jpak1203/baconlist/README.md

 # BaconList - User Voting Social Media Application

 ## Overview
 Sick and tired of those large news corporations telling you what to read/watch with their "Top Stories"?
-BaconList is a social media application, where users share stories, videos, gags, and more, where other users can vote to declare the Bacon King.
+BaconList is a social media application, where users share stories, videos, gags, and more, where other users can vote for their favorite media links shared.

 Users can register and log in, where they can upload any type of media on to the site.
 There will be categories, such as news, sneakers, sports, and more, where users can choose to upload their media to.
-In those categories, users vote for their favorite stories, and the website will declare a Bacon King (which will be the media that was voted for the most).
-Users will be rewarded for the amount of Bacon King titles they have earned.
+In those categories, users vote for their favorite stories.

 ## Data Model
-For now, we would have to store Users and Media.
+For now, we would have to store Users, Comments, and Media.

 ```
 //users